 Filter CSV by age

 Demonstration of the program.
 Warning: `cat` is not available on Powershell.
 I used it to show the content of files, which you can use the editor for.
 I mistyped some of the `cat` commands and did not use them.
+Moreover, the usage string in the beginning is incorrect, but is fixed in the template below.

 Filter CSV by age#